 The extent to what risks the financial and solvency position of the Company is sensitive to, is annually addressed in the ORSA process.
 The stress and scenario testing which takes place in the ORSA takes into account a variety of risks.
 Several of these stresses are related to single risk categories.
-Within the 2022 ORSA the following parameters, which are part of the underwriting risk profile, were stressed:
+Within the 2023 ORSA the following parameters, which are part of the underwriting risk profile, were stressed:

 Parameter Stress Mortality/morbidity Permanent increase by 7.5% p.a.
-Lapse Mass lapse of 20% of eligible policies within next 12 months Inflation Inflation increases (15% for 3 years then return to base gradually) Loss of reinsurance Loss of reinsurance
+Lapse Mass lapse of 20% of eligible policies within next 12 months Inflation Inflation increases 1% above assumed for technical provision Loss of reinsurance Loss of reinsurance